 Although we don’t follow a regular funding cycle, we periodically make targeted grants across the state to test and learn from promising practices.
 Here is what we are funding currently:

-New Funding Opportunity through Washington Youth & Families Fund
+New Statewide Funding Opportunities through Washington Youth & Families Fund

-Proposals are due to Building Changes on Monday, October 16, 2017
+Proposals due to Building Changes on Friday, September 20, 2019

-Sign up to receive notifications about Building Changes grant opportunities here.
+Sign up to receive notifications about Building Changes grant opportunities and other updates here.